akmalovaa/homelab-iac/README.md

 ## [Vaultwarden](https://github.com/dani-garcia/vaultwarden) - Password manager ✔️
 Free and open-source password management service that stores sensitive information such as website credentials in an encrypted vault.
-Vaultwarden is a server and a alternative backend for the password manager Bitwarden.
-While Vaultwarden is used with the Bitwarden clients it does not implement the same feature set as the Bitwarden server.
-However, the setup is much simpler.

 ## NextCloud - Self cloud storage